How AI Can Protect Our Water: Detecting The Invisible Threats Within

 Coming up with the Design Concept

-The aim was to develop an object detection deep learning model to identify the presence of a microorganism in a water sample.
-Since the method heavily relies on differentiating shapes, the application was possible for this study because microorganisms differ in shape at least by the ‘genus’ classification.
+The goal was to develop an object detection deep learning model capable of identifying the presence of microorganisms in water samples.
+Since this method relies heavily on shape differentiation, it was ideal for this study—microorganisms typically vary in shape at least at the genus level, making visual detection feasible.

 Planning out the project